220th Siege Battery, Royal Garrison Artillery: Arras

 Next morning, 220th Siege Bty moved up to a forward position where it came under 32nd HAG.
 It continued firing CB tasks and against strongpoints such as Guémappe and on towns further back like Biache as the offensive continued.
 On 21 April 32nd HAG began the bombardment to support VI Corps' next operation (the Second Battle of the Scarpe) beginning on 23 April.
 Firing went on for 10 hours at a time and included hurricane bombardments of villages along the German lines, but the CB fire was less effective and the German artillery was not mastered.
 VI Corps did manage to take Guémappe.
-The next major operation (the Third Battle of the Scarpe on 3 May) was even less successful, despite 32nd HAG's efforts to disrupt German communications.32nd HAG War Diary April 1916–July 1919, TNA file WO 95/389/2.Farndale, Western Front, pp. 177–8.
+The next major operation (the Third Battle of the Scarpe on 3 May) was even less successful, despite 32nd HAG's efforts to disrupt German communications.

 As the Arras offensive wound down, 220th Siege Bty was transferred to 47th HAG on 16 May.
 The group was engaged in CB fire by day and harassing fire (HF) by night.
-It also supported 29th Division's failed attempt to capture Hook Trench on 30 May, and 3rd Division's more successful attack on Long Trench on 14 June, where the heavy artillery halted German counter-attacks.Falls, 1917, Vol I, p.
-517. The battery's command was changed on 19 June when it came under 48th HAG, continuing CB work on the Arras front,48th HAG War Diary July 1917–January 1919, TNA file WO 95/225/2. and changed again when 48th HAG was ordered north on 1 July.
+It also supported 29th Division's failed attempt to capture Hook Trench on 30 May, and 3rd Division's more successful attack on Long Trench on 14 June, where the heavy artillery halted German counter-attacks.
+The battery's command was changed on 19 June when it came under 48th HAG, continuing CB work on the Arras front, and changed again when 48th HAG was ordered north on 1 July.
 Next day 220th Siege Bty transferred to 39th HAG, which was supporting XVII Corps of Third Army.
 The battery continued firing CB tasks and supporting minor operations on XVII Corps' front until 9 August 1917 when it was handed over to 55th HAG with VI Corps.